-A 9-month immersion into the teachings and philosophy of The Practice® – a combination of women’s yoga, sacred circle, and feminine leadership.
+A 6-month immersion into the teachings and philosophy of The Practice® – a combination of sacred circle, feminine leadership, and embodiment.

 For too long we’ve been quiet.
 For too long we’ve been “good.”
 For too long we’ve been hiding in the shadows and living by someone else’s rules.
 For lifetimes and generations, we’ve ignored that calling nudging at our bodies and souls, begging us to listen and to do what we need to do.
 For too long we’ve tried to be equal, or better than, rather than just accepting ourselves in our wholeness.
 For too long we’ve avoided our true essence and power as women.